Get started

 2. You’ll see a pop-up letting you know there’s a new way to sign in.
 Click Start New Sign-In.

-4. Sign in with your Okta username and password.
+4. Sign in with your identity provider username and password.

-The email address you use to sign in to 1Password must match the email address you use to sign in to Okta.
+The email address you use to sign in to 1Password must match the email address you use to sign in to your identity provider.

-6. Enable notifications when prompted to make sure you can quickly set up additional trusted devices to use your account.
+5. Turn on notifications when prompted to make sure you can quickly approve new trusted devices in the future.

 1. Open and unlock 1Password with your account password.